Decentralized Insurance: A Web3 Approach

 Leo Henkels

 Inefficiencies, lack of transparency, and misaligned incentives have long plagued the insurance industry.
-However, the emergence of blockchain technology and decentralized autonomous organizations (DAOs) has opened up new possibilities for transforming the insurance sector.
+The emergence of blockchain technology and decentralized autonomous organizations (DAOs) has opened up new possibilities for transforming the insurance sector.
 In this article, we will explore the concept of decentralized insurance, its potential benefits, and the challenges that must be overcome to make it a reality.

 What is Decentralized Insurance?